BlockstreamResearch/bip-frost-dkg/README.md

 ### Motivation

 In the FROST threshold signature scheme [KG20], a threshold `t` of some set of `n` signers is required to produce a signature.
+Notably, FROST supports any choice of `t` long as `1 <= t <= n`.
+TODO Footnote: but t=1 and t=n are not clever
 FROST remains unforgeable as long as at most `t-1` signers are compromised, and remains functional as long as `t` honest signers do not lose their secret key material.

 As a result, threshold signatures increase both security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.
-Before being able to create signatures, the FROST signers need to obtain a shared public key and individual key shares that allow to sign for the shared public key.
+Before being able to create signatures, the signers need to generate a shared *threshold public key* (representing the entire group with its `t`-of-`n` policy), together with `n` corresponding *secret shares* (held by the `n` signers) that allow to sign under the threshold public key.
-This can, in principle, be achieved through a trusted dealer who generates the shared public key and distributes shares of the corresponding secret key to the FROST signers.
+This key generation can, in principle, be performed by a trusted dealer who takes care of generating the threshold public key as well as all `n` secret shares, which are then distributed to the `n` signers via secure channels.
-However, the dealer is a single point of failure: if the dealer is malicious or compromised, or the secret key is not deleted correctly and compromised later, an adversary can forge signatures.
+However, the trusted dealer constitutes a single point of failure: a compromised dealer can forge signatures arbitrarily.

 An interactive *distributed key generation* (DKG) protocol session by all signers avoids the need for a trusted dealer.
 There exist a number of DKG protocols with different requirements and guarantees.
-Most suitably for the use with FROST is the PedPop DKG (``Pedersen DKG with proofs of possession'') [KG20, CKM21, CGRS23].
+Most suitably for the use with FROST is the PedPop DKG protocol (``Pedersen DKG with proofs of possession'') [KG20, CKM21, CGRS23].
-But similar to most DKG protocols in the literature, PedPop has strong requirements on the communication between participants, which make it difficult to deploy PedPop in practice.
+But similar to most DKG protocols in the literature, PedPop has strong requirements on the communication between participants, which make it difficult to deploy in practice:
-It assumes that signers have secure (i.e., authenticated and encrypted) channels between each other to deliver secret shares to individual signers, and it assumes that signers have access to a secure broadcast mechanism.
+First, it assumes that signers have secure (i.e., authenticated and encrypted) channels between each other, which is necessary to avoid man-in-the-middle attacks and to ensure confidentiality of secret shares when delivering them to individual signers.
- - TODO Explain how funds are lost if broadcast doesn't work.
+Second, PedPop assumes that signers have access to a secure broadcast mechanism, which ensures that all `n` signers eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key, but also whether the DKG has succeeded at all.

+To understand the necessity of reaching agreement, consider the example of a DKG to establish `2`-of-`3` Bitcoin wallet, in which two signers are honest, but the third signer is malicious and forces disagreement among the honest signers.
+In more detail, the malicious signer sends invalid secret shares to the first honest signer, but valid shares to the second honest signer.
+While the first honest signer will abort the DKG, the second honest signer will believe that the DKG has finished successfully, and thus may be willing to send funds to the resulting threshold public key.
+But this constitutes a catastrophic failure:
+Those funds will be lost irrevocably, because the single remaining secret share of the second signer will not be sufficient to produce a signature (without the help of the malicious signer).

+TODO Footnote (A very similar attack has been observed in the implementation of a resharing scheme~\cite[Chapter 3]{EPRINT:AumShl20}.)

+To overcome these issues, we describe *ChillDKG* in this document.
-The aim of this document is to describe *ChillDKG*, a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and secure broadcast and thus is easy to deploy in practice.
+ChillDKG is a variant of PedPop with "batteries included", i.e., it incorporates minimal but sufficient implementations of secure channels and secure broadcast and thus is easy to deploy in practice.

 ### Design

+We assume a network setup in which signers have point-to-point connections to an untrusted coordinator.
+This will enables bandwidth optimizations and is common also in implementations of the signing stage of FROST.

-The basic building block of our DKG protocol is the SimplPedPop protocol, which has been proven to be secure when combined with FROST [CGRS23].
+The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been proven to be secure when combined with FROST [CGRS23].
-The variant of SimplPedPop considered here is tailored for scenarios involving an untrusted coordinator, which enables bandwidth optimizations and is common also in implementations of the signing stage of FROST.

-TODO: Say something about dishonest majority here, not only in the list below.

 Besides external secure channels, SimplPedPod depends on an external *equality check protocol*.
-The equality check protocol serves an abstraction of a secure broadcast mechanism with limited functionality (TODO: this may be a confusing way to introduce the realtionship between equality check and broadcast.
-E.g., it doesn't only have limited functionality, it has more functionality as in broadcast only a single party broadcasts):
+The equality check protocol serves an abstraction of a secure broadcast mechanism:
 Its only purpose is to check that, at the end of SimplPedPod, all participants have established an identical protocol transcript.

 Our goal is to turn SimplPedPop into a standalone DKG protocol without external dependencies.
-We follow a modular approach that removes one dependency at a time.
+We then follow a modular approach that removes one dependency at a time.
 First, we take care of secure channels by wrapping SimplPedPop in a protocol EncPedPop, which relies on pairwise ECDH key exchanges between the participants to encrypt secret shares.
 Finally, we add a concrete equality check protocol to EncPedPop to obtain a standalone DKG protocol ChillDKG.